ibm-cloud-docs/account/ts-add-usersorg.md

 You can't see the **Invite a New User** link in your **Manage Organizations** section.
 {: tsSymptoms}

-Only the following {{site.data.keyword.Bluemix_notm}} users can invite users to an organization:
+Only the following {{site.data.keyword.cloud_notm}} users can invite users to an organization:
 {: tsCauses}

 * The account owner of the organization
 * Organization managers who are also members, not collaborators, of the organization

-In {{site.data.keyword.Bluemix_notm}}, you can be either a member or a collaborator of an organization:
+In {{site.data.keyword.cloud_notm}}, you can be either a member or a collaborator of an organization:

 Collaborator
-:   If you already have an {{site.data.keyword.Bluemix_notm}} account, and someone else invites you to the organization.
+:   If you already have an {{site.data.keyword.cloud_notm}} account, and someone else invites you to the organization.

 Member
-:   If you don't have an {{site.data.keyword.Bluemix_notm}} account, but then someone invites you to the organization and you sign up for {{site.data.keyword.Bluemix_notm}} from the invitation.
+:   If you don't have an {{site.data.keyword.cloud_notm}} account, but then someone invites you to the organization and you sign up for {{site.data.keyword.cloud_notm}} from the invitation.

 You can't invite users to your organization if you're a collaborator of the organization, even if you're assigned as an organization manager.